 We are interested in working collaboratively with other social justice-oriented RMIT student clubs.

 RMIT ALP Club Constitution Aims:

-To expose students to the ideas, policies, actions and labor organisation's involved in the Labor Movement throughout Australia.
+- To expose students to the ideas, policies, actions and labour organisations involved in the Labor Movement throughout Australia.

-To actively campaign against injustices in the Industrial Relations System; as well as other discriminatory practices affecting young people and students at RMIT and at other education institutions.
+- To actively campaign against injustices in the Industrial Relations System; as well as other discriminatory practices affecting young people and students at RMIT and at other educational institutions.